Gromov-Witten Theory of $A_n$ type quiver varieties and Seiberg Duality: Introduction

-For $A_n$-type quiver, quiver mutation applied to gauge node $k$ only affects the nodes that admit arrows with the gauge node $k$.
-By splitting the terms involving nodes $k,k-1$ and $k+1$ in quasimap $I$-functions, we find these terms behave in the same manner with the fundamental building block.
-Then we only have to identify these terms of two small $I$-functions.
+Seiberg duality is a local property, which means a quiver mutation at a gauge node $k$ only affects the nodes $k-1$, $k+1$ that admit arrows with the node $k$, as shown in Figure \ref{diag:ideaofproof} below.
+Let $\mc Z$ and $\tilde{\mc Z}$ denote the two varieties before and after a quiver mutation.
+By isolating the terms of $I^{\mc Z, S}$ and $I^{\tilde {\mc Z}, S}$ that involve information of nodes $k,k-1$ and $k+1$, we find these terms behave in the same manner as $I$-functions of the fundamental building block.
+We are done if we could identify those terms.

-In this work, we only consider the $A_n$-type quivers with gauge group $GL(m)$ assigned to each gauge node and its 2 dimensional GLSM.
-We will consider the star shaped quiver in another work \cite{starquiver:hezhang}.
-Other interesting cases are Lie groups other than $GL(m)$.
-Hori has studied some very interesting examples \cite{HoriTong}\cite{HoriKnapp} \cite{Hori}.
+In this work, we only consider $A_n$-type quivers with gauge group $GL(m)$ assigned to each gauge node, and we will consider star-shaped quivers in another work \cite{starquiver:hezhang}.
+Hori has studied another fascinating duality with Lie groups other than $GL(m)$, and it is not clear if there are any relations with Seiberg duality, see \cite{HoriTong,HoriKnapp,Hori}.